-Some time ago a friend told me that he would have given up his job as a publisher long ago if he still had to pay the printing prices of 2002.
-Over the years, he has kept the quotations and invoices from various printers where he had his title printed.
+Some time ago, a friend told me that he would have given up his job as a publisher long ago if he still had to pay the printing prices of 2002.
+Over the years, he has kept the proposals and invoices from various print shops where he had his publications printed.

 Online print – you will now say.
 They have ruined the prices.
 But they haven’t.
 In 2002, online printers largely stayed out of the magazine printing business.
 So why then?
 The answer is to be found in the technology.
-In the meantime, no one delivers open files to printers anymore, but PDFs.
+Nowadays, no one delivers open files to print shops anymore, but PDFs.
 Computer-to-plate is an established process, 100 pages of film no longer have to be exposed and laboriously copied onto plates, and the error rate is much lower than ever before.
 Sure, wages and salaries have gone up and so have prices overall.
-But paper prices, which account for about half of printing costs, have tended to go down during this period – significantly, in fact.
+But paper prices, which account for about half of printing costs, have declined – significantly, in fact – over this period.

 An online shopping cart